Apply to vetted scholarship programs in one click

 By filling out entries for each school you’re considering, you’ll find out more about the schools in the process.
 You’ll also be given opportunities for personal reflection in some of the columns.
 So, you’ll be doing half the work just by making the spreadsheet!

-What columns should be on my spreadsheet?
+What columns should I include on my spreadsheet?

 Your first step when creating your spreadsheet should be laying out what categories you’ll use to assess your prospective schools.
 Each category will occupy its own column in the spreadsheet.
 In general, your categories will fall into one of the following themes:

 The general information section will be the easiest to fill out.
 All the information you need should be on any college profile.
 Here is everything you should add in the general information theme: